helenaJovanovic/asp.net-core-jwt-with-refresh-tokens/README.md

 # asp.net-core-jwt-with-refresh-tokens

-Wep API for saving cooking recipes.

-Users are authenticated using JWT tokens and only have authorization to view, save and change their own recipes.

-For now it has an ability to register a new user and to provide login.
+Recipes manager in .NET Core Web Api

+Authorization and authentication practice project using ASP.NET Core Identity and JWT tokens.
+Only registered users can use the Web Api and they can create, edit and delete only their own entries.

 </br>